-In casual American English, "The wrestler pinned his opponent to the mat to win" sounds like "dhuh REH-sler PIHND hihz uh-POH-nuhnt tuh dhuh MAT tuh WIHN".
-Several things happen here, and the headline one is the Silent Schwa Before L/M/N/R: the unstressed vowel disappears and the consonant becomes its own syllable.
+Americans pronounce "The wrestler pinned his opponent to the mat to win" as "dhuh REH-sler PIHND hihz uh-POH-nuhnt tuh dhuh MAT tuh WIHN" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent Schwa Before L/M/N/R — the unstressed vowel disappears and the consonant becomes its own syllable.
+It lands on opponent, and it's one of the defining features of casual American English.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.